 On May 7, 2019, the Office of the ODMHED, as lead agency, issued a Positive Declaration and Draft Scope of Work for the Citywide Ferry Service Expansion, Supplemental Environmental Impact Statement (SEIS).
 Public meetings were held to provide a forum for public comments on the Draft Scope of Work.
 Written comments were accepted until 5:00 P.M. on Monday, July 1, 2019.

 The Final Scope of Work and Notice of Completion for the Draft Supplemental Environmental Impact Statement (DSEIS) were issued on January 28, 2020, marking the beginning of the public comment period on this document.
-The comment period for the DSEIS will remain open March 16, 2020.
-UPDATE: In consideration of the Coronavirus outbreak, the public comment period has been extended to March 30, 2020.
-Public hearings were scheduled at the following dates/times/locations:
+The comment period for the DSEIS remained open until March 30, 2020.
+Public hearings were held at the following dates/times/locations:

 March 2, 2020